NewDawn0/Paintball/README.md

 The project was originally designed to just add paintball, but it now adds more stuff
 - Paintball: Adds Paintball to Minecraft
-- Banhammer: Bans players on hit (target needs to be in gamemode survival or adventure)
+- Killhammer: Adds 2 items that kills players on hit (target needs to be in gamemode survival or adventure)
+- SneakParticles adds particles to sneaking Players

 Project Owner:
 - NewDawn0